cxw620/rust-polyglot/docs/traits.rst

 To ensure this, it is forbidden (in summary) to implement a foreign trait on a foreign type
 (where "foreign" means outside your crate, not outside your module).
-Consult the documentation for full details of the coherence rules.

 Iterators: ``Iterator``, ``IntoIterator``, ``FromIterator``